x-datascience-datacamp/datacamp-master/README.md

 ### Location

-The course will be during the week from Jan 10 to Jan 14 in person and on slack.
+The course will be during the week from Jan 9 to Jan 13 in person.

-To join the slack channel use this [URL](https://join.slack.com/t/datacamp2021/shared_invite/zt-118e9xcfo-QvM6vaj8Q5eC_jxjk1bcHA)
+To join the discord channel use this [URL](https://discord.gg/rtsj3ycX)

 On GitHub you have some teaching materials at: https://github.com/x-datascience-datacamp